heimrichhannot/contao-search-entity-bundle/README.md

+> This Bundle is deprecated as the functionality is integratet in [Utils Bundle](https://github.com/heimrichhannot/contao-utils-bundle/blob/master/docs/commands/entity_finder.md).

 # Contao Search Entity Bundle

 A helper to find where contao entities like frontend module or content elements are located.
 Currently this bundle contains a command which enabled the search of different entities type and outputs where they are located.
 Later a backend module is planned.